unusedPhD/cdd/README.md

 The following stdin input options are available:

-    h - Navigate to the parent directory j - Move the directory selection down k - Move the directory selection up l - Enter the selected directory
+    a - Navigate to the parent directory s - Move the directory selection down w - Move the directory selection up d - Enter the selected directory
     ESC | q - Exit cdd without changing the current directory Enter - Exit cdd at the current directory